KRISHTHICK/AU29-InsuraMind-Ai-Agent/README.md

 ## Notes
 - The app is a demo.
 For production, add authentication, encrypted storage for PII, logging, and replace the simple retrieval with embeddings+vector DB.

+- How this shows "real-time impact"

+In the Streamlit UI you get:

+Conversations handled count (incremental)

+Average latency

+A simple "impact" progress indicator computed from agent heuristics (triage urgency, confidence).
+These are lightweight proxies for real-time impact to show stakeholders immediate value without complex instrumentation.